livepeer/docs/docs/video-miners/reference/configuration.md

 ethKeystorePath: Path for the Eth Key.
 No default

-ethOrchAddr: ETH address of an on-chain registered orchestrator.
+ethOrchAddr: address of an on-chain registered orchestrator.
 No default

-ethUrl: Ethereum node JSON-RPC URL.
+ethUrl: EVM-compatible chain node JSON-RPC URL.
 No default

-txTimeout: Amount of time (ms) to wait for an Ethereum transaction to confirm before timing out.
+txTimeout: Amount of time (ms) to wait for a transaction to confirm before timing out.
 Default `300000 (5 mins)`

-maxTxReplacements: Number of times to automatically replace pending Ethereum transactions.
+maxTxReplacements: Number of times to automatically replace pending transactions.
 Default `1`

 gasLimit: Gas limit for ETH transaction.
 Default `0`